distbit0/articleSearchAndSync/README.md

 uv run -m src.main
 ```

-The automatically generated reading lists allow you to easily import article paths into @Voice or other reader apps, streamlining your reading experience.
+The automatically generated reading lists allow you to easily import article paths into @Voice or other reader apps

 ### Tag-Based Management